holden-davis-uca/MacQueen-Color-Quantization/README.md

 # Notes:

-- By default, all files and the implementation also collect information on memory used in addition to time (individual files output the number of bytes and tester adds an additional column to the output file for each structure's memory usage) - this can be turned off by removing the -DMEM_USAGE switch in the Makefile for the relevant implementation.
+- By default, all files and the implementation also collect information on memory used in addition to time (individual files output the number of bytes per unique color and tester adds an additional column to the output file for each structure's memory usage) - this can be turned off by removing the -DMEM_USAGE switch in the Makefile for the relevant implementation.

+- The 1D and 3D array implementations do not report memory in the output file as their bytes per color ratio is the same given that they allocate the same memory regardless of image size.

 - All implementations print a short message to the console indicating image, time performance and counted colors.